 Whether the customer just wants to check a price, get a question answered, or place an order, they want a pleasant and efficient experience.
 That’s customer experience.
 So, what is customer experience management?
 It is the strategies and tools companies use to ensure customers maintain positive brand perception and interactions with a company.

 Since you can’t manage what you can’t measure, customer experience management begins with tracking customer interactions.
 Data on past patterns captures information on a recent experience immediately after the experience.
 Use it to improve transactional experiences, assesses the impact on customers of new initiatives, and identify emerging issues.
-Electronic surveys, follow-up phone calls and emails, and monitoring user forums and blogs are common data collection tools.
+Sales follow up emails, user surveys, monitoring forums and blogs are common data collection tools.
 Data on present patterns tracks current experience issues for future improvement.
 This data looks forward as well as backwards to garner a deeper look at relationships and is frequently used with critical populations and issues.
 Use these probes to understand customer desires for new features or competitor awareness.
 User group polling, quarterly account reviews, and focus groups gather these insights.
 Data on potential patterns unmasks and tests future opportunities.
 These insights are one-off projects driven by specific problems and incorporate existing knowledge of a customer group.
 These learnings are frequently used in product development.

 Whether you use email surveys or focus groups, it’s important that the insights gleaned be aligned with customer experience objectives from the start.
 That means challenging assumptions and including all business functions with touch points in the research.
 Effectively managing customer experience may mean throwing out what you think you know about your customers, challenging conventional wisdom, and really listening to what customers have to say, even if it isn’t pleasant.
 After all, customer complaints are a rich source of customer experience information if you treat them as such.